lpmi-13/current-projects/README.md

 ## 2) Github User Stats

 - get something working with github actions to just log the latest in the Purcell/lpmi-13 race for unique repos merged to.
+- apparently the API has changed, and the legacy code doesn't work anymore, so this needs to be built from scratch (or at least the issues part)
+- https://api.github.com/search/issues?q=type:pr%20is:merged%20author:lpmi-13 still bring back what we want, so might just use that as a workaround, since I'm only doing it for two users, essentially

 tech stuff
 - possibly do all this via gatsby and generate a page per search result?